LarsNorlander/dev-diary/README.md

 ### 6:36 PM

 I finally decided to submit my tribute project since it already passes the tests and I've been able to style it in a way that I think looks nice.
 I realized that I've stayed here for too long now and I've decided that, well, I still got a ways to go and shooting for perfection now will just make me miserable.
 I've already begun the next challenge, a responsive form and I've already passed a couple of the tests.

+## June 28, 2018

+### 7:58 AM

+I've completed the bare basic requirements for the form and all tests are passing.
+What's left to do now is make a sensible form and style it up.